isAdamBailey/portfolio-2/content/blog/dockerize-a-laravel-application.md

 ## The app service:

-* `build`: This configuration tells Docker Compose to build a local image for the `app` service, using the specified path (context) and Dockerfile for instructions.
-The arguments `user` and `uid` are injected into the Dockerfile to customize user creation commands at build time.
+* build: This configuration tells Docker Compose to build a local image for the app service, using the specified path (context) and Dockerfile for instructions.
+The arguments user and uid are injected into the Dockerfile to customize user creation commands at build time.
-* `image`: The name that will be used for the image being built.
+* image: The name that will be used for the image being built.
-* `container_name`: Whatever you want the container to be called.
+* container_name: Whatever you want the container to be called.
-* `restart`: Always restart, unless the service is stopped.
+* restart: Always restart, unless the service is stopped.
-* `working_dir`: Sets the default directory for this service as `/var/www`.
+* working_dir: Sets the default directory for this service as /var/www.
-* `volumes`: Creates a shared volume that will synchronize contents from the current directory to `/var/www` inside the container.
-Notice that this is not your document root, since that will live in the `nginx` container.
+* volumes: Creates a shared volume that will synchronize contents from the current directory to /var/www inside the container.
+Notice that this is not your document root, since that will live in the nginx container.
-* `networks`: Sets up this service to use a network named `app`.
+* networks: Sets up this service to use a network named app.

 ## The npm service:

-* `image`: Pulls in the official node image from Docker Hub.
+* image: Pulls in the official node image from Docker Hub.
-* `container_name`: Sets up the container name for this service: `npm`.
+* container_name: Sets up the container name for this service: npm.

 ## The db service:

-* `image`: Defines the Docker image that should be used for this container.
+* image: Defines the Docker image that should be used for this container.
 In this case, we’re using a MySQL 5.7 image from Docker Hub.
-* `container_name`: Sets up the container name for this service: `db`.
+* container_name: Sets up the container name for this service: db.
-* `restart`: Always restart this service, unless it is explicitly stopped.
+* restart: Always restart this service, unless it is explicitly stopped.
-* `environment`: Defines environment variables in the new container.
-We’re using values obtained from the Laravel `.env` file to set up our MySQL service, which will automatically create a new database and user based on the provided environment variables.
+* environment: Defines environment variables in the new container.
+We’re using values obtained from the Laravel .env file to set up our MySQL service, which will automatically create a new database and user based on the provided environment variables.
-* `volumes`: Creates a volume to share a `.sql` database dump that will be used to initialize the application database.
-The MySQL image will automatically import `.sql` files placed in the `/docker/sql/docker-entrypoint-initdb.d` directory inside the container.
+* volumes: Creates a volume to share a .sql database dump that will be used to initialize the application database.
+The MySQL image will automatically import .sql files placed in the /docker/sql/docker-entrypoint-initdb.d directory inside the container.
-* `networks`: Sets up this service to use a network named `app`.
+* networks: Sets up this service to use a network named app.

 ## The ngnix service:

-* `image`: Defines the Docker image that should be used for this container.
+* image: Defines the Docker image that should be used for this container.
 In this case, we’re using the Alpine Nginx 1.17 image.
-* `container_name`: Sets up the container name for this service: `ngnix`
+* container_name: Sets up the container name for this service: ngnix
-* `restart`: Always restart this service, unless it is explicitly stopped.
+* restart: Always restart this service, unless it is explicitly stopped.
-* `ports`: Sets up a port redirection that will allow external access via port `8000` to the web server running on port `80` inside the container.
+* ports: Sets up a port redirection that will allow external access via port 8000 to the web server running on port 80 inside the container.
-* `volumes`: Creates **two** shared volumes.
-The first one will synchronize contents from the current directory to `/var/www` inside the container.
+* volumes: Creates **two** shared volumes.
+The first one will synchronize contents from the current directory to /var/www inside the container.
 This way, when you make local changes to the application files, they will be quickly reflected in the application being served by Nginx inside the container.
-The second volume will make sure our Nginx configuration file, located at `docker/nginx/app.conf`, is copied to the container’s Nginx configuration folder.
+The second volume will make sure our Nginx configuration file, located at docker/nginx/app.conf, is copied to the container’s Nginx configuration folder.
-* `networks`: Sets up this service to use a network named `app`.
+* networks: Sets up this service to use a network named app.

 ## Build The Containers